This “one-two punch” is the secret to getting toned and defined like Brad Pitt in Fight Club.

 Training for tone and definition won’t help you lose fat or build muscle.

-When knuckleheads say they’re training for tone and definition they’re usually lifting a light weight for high reps, trying to make their muscles burn.
+When knuckleheads train for tone and definition they usually lift a light weight for high reps, trying to make their working muscles burn.
 In order for this kind of training to have an impact on tone and definition, it’d either have to contribute to fat loss or contribute to muscle growth.

 It does neither.

+Traditional “toning” training won’t really help with fat loss, either.
 Muscle burn is a byproduct of the lactic-anaerobic energy system, which uses glycogen within working muscle(s) to replenish energy.
 Glycogen is stored carbohydrates, not stored fat.
 In other words, when you feel the burn, you aren’t burning fat.
+Spot reduction isn’t real, in case you didn’t know.

 And so, lifting a light weight for high reps is less effective than Goldeen in Super Smash Bros.